Visit our CHQA News Hub to stay up-to-date with the latest in corporate governance and law.

 We have substantial experience in developing and executing strategies for private equity funds to exit their investments.
 We work closely with the firm’s ECM and M&A experts to provide the complementary legal expertise on exits via IPOs or trade sale.

 Advised Australian private equity firm Anchorage Capital Partners on a share purchase agreement with Woolworths Limited to acquire Dick Smith Electronics.
 Under the agreement, Anchorage will purchase 100% of the business, including 327 stores employing more than 4,500 people.
-The transaction is expected to complete in late 2012.
+Minter Ellison subsequently advised Dick Smith Electronics on its successful $344.5 million Initial Public Offering on the Australian Stock Exchange.

 Acted for Quadrant Private Equity on the acquisition of a majority stake in furniture super retailer Super A-Mart and Barbecues Galore.
 Minter Ellison advised Quadrant on purchaser due diligence and negotiation of the sale as well as purchase documentation for each acquisition.
 We also acted for Quadrant on the negotiation of the shareholder arrangements.
 Ironbridge Capital, Macquarie Group, and Partners Group are rolling over their existing stakes.
 Singapore's GIC Special Investment sold its interest.